 Husbands, love your wives, just as Christ also loved the church and gave Himself up for her.

 Many married couples are currently trying to survive their marriage which is rife with bitterness and unforgiveness.
 What’s worse is that they refuse to accept that their marriage hasn’t been what it used to be; it hasn’t been growing in love and grace either.
 Endless unresolved issues which have accumulated over the years deemed it impossible to change the direction of the marriage towards holiness.
 It is a trend in those types of unhealthy relationships to ignore all conflicts and bitterness, avoid addressing issues that will lead to confrontations, and bury them deep within the marriage.
 Outwardly they might appear to be fine, but inwardly, they endure a miserable, loveless and frustrated marriage with little or no form of intimacy at all.

-In our society, most couples get married because they fell in love with and wanted to spend the rest of their lives together.
-There have also been instances where couples fight for their union at the face of opposition from their parents and even go to extreme measures to ensure that their union is not hindered.
+In our society, most couples get married because they fell in love and wanted to spend the rest of their lives together.
+There have also been instances where couples fight for their union at the face of opposition from their parents/family and even go to extreme measures to ensure that their union is not hindered.
 Considering that most couples got married because of love, it is a strange thing that love is not enough to keep the marriage thriving, let alone save it.

 As the harsh realities of life catch up and major disagreements or disappointments in the relationships arise, most couples refuse to address the situation and unwittingly enter into a sort of ‘avoiding the issue’.
 In countless instances, married couples avoid trouble and keep up face for the sake of their children.
 Their communication dwindled and consequently, they stopped being partners in the true sense.
 That kind of passiveness in a marriage does not help at all.
 Couples must understand that they don’t have to endure their sour marriage like some sort of martyrs; instead, they can seek help to restore it.
 It will be worth every effort, they’ll see, because Jesus assured us that all things are possible with God (Matthew 19:26).